gavinschultz/gavinschultz.github.io/_posts/2015-03-10-C0E2-C11A-initialize-galaxy-ii.md

 C0EE: 20 2B        BRA $C11B  Jump
 ```

 We call the subroutine at `$C0F0` twice, each time with different arguments.
+In a language like C it might look like this:

 ```
 func_C0F0(4, 1);
 func_C0F0(12, 0);
 ```

+The function has the following code:

 ```
 C0F0: 34 06        PSHS ,B,A  Push A & B to stack